fmmb/myservers-admin-scripts/README.md

 Please make sure that your directory has the correct permissions.
-You must prevent other users of looking into your backups and logs.
+You must prevent other users from looking into your backups and logs.

-This repo is now also being used with the TM machine
+This repo is now also being used at the HAL machine

 # User management

-You can perform the following operations concerning the user management
+Grab the list of users from the fenix and convert it to a suitable format

+	cat users/2020-2021-ceb-fenix.txt | ./fenix2info.sh > users/2020-2021-ceb
+	cat users/2020-2021-tmcd-fenix.txt | ./fenix2info.sh > users/2020-2021-tmcd

-Add new users to the group "tm2020", based on a list of users.
+Add new users to the corresponding group (e.g. tm, ceb, tmcd, phd, msc), based on a list of users.

-    sudo ./append_users.sh 2020-2021.users.txt tm2020
+    sudo ./append_users.sh users/2020-2021.tm tm

 If you want to send an e-mail for the users, you must set the variable "admin\_email\_pass" first.

 	read admin_email_pass
 	export admin_email_pass
-	sudo -E ./append_users.sh 2020-2021.users.txt tm2020
+	sudo -E ./append_users.sh 2020-2021.tm tm

 Reseting the password of a student

-    sudo ./reset_password.sh a00001 [fmmb@iscte-iul.pt]
+    sudo ./reset_password.sh a00001 [fmmb[at]iscte-iul.pt]

 Delete all the accounts